OctopusDeploy/blog/blog/2018-08/kubernetes.md

 The `Config Map Name` section defines the name (or, technically, part of the name - more on that later) of the ConfigMap resource.
 The `Config Map Items` defines the key/value pairs that make up the ConfigMap resource.

-If you remember, we exposed this ConfigMap resource as a volume, and that volume defined an item that mapped the ConfiMap value called `index` to the file called `index.html`.
+If you remember, we exposed this ConfigMap resource as a volume, and that volume defined an item that mapped the ConfigMap resource value called `index` to the file called `index.html`.
 So here we create an item called `index`, and the value of the item is what will eventually become the contents of the `index.html` file.

 ![](kubernetes-configmap.png)

 We're close now to having an application deployed and accessible.
 Because it is nice to see some progress, we'll take a little shortcut here and expose our application to the world with the quickest option available to us.

-To communicate with the HTTPD application, we need to take the port that we exposed on the Container resource (port 80, which we called `web`) through a service.
-And to access that service from the outside world, we'll create a load balancer service.
+To communicate with the Httpd application, we need to take the port that we exposed on the Container resource (port 80, which we called `web`) through a service.
+And to access that service from the outside world, we'll create a load balancer service resource.

-By deploying a load balancer service, our cloud provider will create a network load balancer..
+By deploying a load balancer service resource, our cloud provider will create a network load balancer for us.
 What kind of network load balancer is created and how it is configured differs from one cloud provider to the next, but generally speaking the default is to create a network load balancer with a public IP address.

 :::warning
 Whenever you expose applications to the outside world, you must consider adding security like firewalls.